mackee/tanukirpc/README.md

   - use `tanukiup` command
 - :o: Generate TypeScript client code
   - use `gentypescript` command
-- :o: defer hooks for cleanup
+- :o: defer hooks for cleanup (works correctly with Context Transformation)
 - :o: Session management
 - :o: Authentication flow
   - :o: OpenID Connect

-### Registry injection
+### Registry injection and Context Transformation

-Registry injection is unique feature of `tanukirpc`.
-You can inject a registry object to the handler function.
+Registry injection is a unique feature of `tanukirpc`.
+You can inject a registry object into the handler function via the `Context`.

-Additionally, Registry can be generated for each request.
+A `ContextFactory` can generate a `Context` (and its associated `Registry`) for each request.
 For more details, please refer to [_example/simple-registry](./_example/simple-registry).

-You can also define a cleanup function for the registry created by the factory.
+You can define a cleanup function for the registry created by the factory.
 The `NewContextHookFactory` function accepts an optional `closer` function (`func(ctx Context[Reg]) error`).
 This function is automatically registered using `ctx.Defer` and executed after the handler finishes, making it suitable for releasing resources associated with the per-request registry.

 ```go
 // Example: Define a closer function when creating the factory